kelvinagyareyeboah/os-for-iot/README.md

- Toolse
----

-## 🛠️ Implementation Details
-- The system follows a **modular design** to simplify debugging and future upgrades
+ollows a **modular design** to simplify debugging and future upgrades
 - Clear separation of concerns between system components
 - Emphasis on correctness, efficiency, and readability
 - Codeaintain history